-Tesla's stock falls 12% after SEC sues Elon Musk
+Tesla's stock falls 11% after SEC sues Elon Musk

 Their skepticism was for good reason: Musk had never secured the funding, the SEC alleges.
 He abandoned the plan to go private three weeks after he first tweeted about it.

-The stock fell as low as $270 after the bell Thursday, 12% below Tesla's closing price for the day.
-Including the after-hours plunge, Tesla's stock has plummeted more than 29% since Musk's infamous tweet.
+The stock fell as low as $265 after the bell Thursday, 14% below Tesla's closing price for the day.
+Including the off-hours plunge, Tesla's stock has plummeted more than 29% since Musk's infamous tweet.

 Tesla's (TSLA) falling stock price could come back to haunt the company.
 Tesla is burning through cash to build expensive plants and cars, but it badly needs that money to pay about $1 billion in debt by February 2019.
 Most of that would convert to stock if Tesla's price holds above $360 — but that seems unlikely.